 - Tie point interpolation: delimitate rectangular SLSTR L1B image and increase the tie point resolution in along-track direction (1 km instead of 16 km).

-- Meteorological annotation computation providing ECMWF variables on a sub-grid of tie-points.
+- Meteorological annotation computation providing ECMWF variables on the extended 1km by 16 km grid of tie-points.

 - Product formatting: aiming to identify the variables included in SLSTR product files and metadata.